PoliticalGraveyard.com

 Moskowitz, Caren G. — of Pennsylvania.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 2000.
 Female.
 Still living as of 2000.

 Moskowitz, Eva S. — of Manhattan, New York County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 2000; candidate in primary for borough president of Manhattan, New York, 2005.
+Delegate to Democratic National Convention from New York, 2000; candidate for borough president of Manhattan, New York, 2005.
 Female.
 Still living as of 2005.

 Moskowitz, Faye — of Huntington Woods, Oakland County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 1960.
 Female.
 Still living as of 1960.